"I'm Sales, you know. I don't need the perfect Sales resume. I can sell myself."

 Buckets/Subheadings: Let’s say you smoothly applied the Princeton formula for your current work profile and are now left with 8-10 odd points.
-Now, a vast majority of the people will stop here itself and will continue with the rest.
+Now, the vast majority of the people will stop here and will continue with the rest.

 But not you.
 You need to jump from the poor jetty with 99% of applicants sailing in it to the luxury liner with the top 1% on-board.
-How do you that?
+How do you?